 12. Tell two facts and a fib

 We love this interactive ticket idea!
-Kids write down two facts about today’s subject, and one fib.
-Trade with another student to see if they can guess the incorrect fact before turning them in.
+Kids write down two facts about today’s subject and one fib.
+They trade with another student to see if they can guess the incorrect fact before turning them in.

 13. Try them in any class